Image © ITV Studios, 1969

 David Healy

-Character & Episode: Bugsy Spanio in Murder Ain't What It Used to Be!
+Character & Episode: Bugsy Spanio in Murder Ain't What It Used To Be!

 Born: 15/05/1929, Manhattan, New York, USA (as David Francis Healy)